break-stuff/punk_os/MAN_PAGE_GUIDE.md

 - [Roff/Troff Tutorial](https://www.gnu.org/software/groff/manual/)
 - [Linux Man Pages Online](https://linux.die.net/man/)

+## Distribution Compatibility

+The Punk_OS man page and all scripts work on:
+- Ubuntu 20.04, 22.04, 23.04+
+- Pop!_OS 20.04+
+- Linux Mint 20+
+- Elementary OS 6+
+- Zorin OS 16+
+- Any Ubuntu-based distribution with apt package manager

+The setup script automatically detects your distribution and adapts accordingly.
+All documentation reflects this cross-distribution compatibility.

 ## Summary

-The Punk_OS man page provides users with instant, offline access to comprehensive documentation.
+The Punk_OS man page provides users with instant, offline access to comprehensive documentation on any Ubuntu-based distribution.
 It's automatically installed by the setup script and can be accessed anytime with `man punk_os`.
-This professional touch makes your development environment setup tool more accessible and user-friendly.
+This professional touch makes your development environment setup tool more accessible and user-friendly across the entire Ubuntu ecosystem.